How OpenAI Sora Will Impact the 3D Rendering Industry

 In short, AI video generation will be a powerful tool for ideation.
 For these internal processes, the specifics matter less than capturing the general concept of a future shot.

-As with AI image generators like our own CGI.B Horizon , we expect video tools like Sora to turbocharge the ideation process for design teams.
+As with AI image generators, we expect video tools like Sora to turbocharge the ideation process for design teams.
 When these platforms become generally available, they will help the best designers to quickly and powerfully unlock and demonstrate their creative visions.

 In the future, it might be possible for AI to render specific vehicles and scenes accurately.
 In the meantime, these tools will be exactly that: tools.
 They won’t greatly disrupt the industry, but they will make the most innovative designers even more efficient and impactful.